Experimental evidence of Tc enhancement above 50 K and diode and paramagnetic-Meissner effects, in Nickelate films on highly reduced $SrTiO_3$: Abstract

 \section{Abstract}

-Since the discovery of superconductivity in nickelate thin films in 2019, the quest for enhancing their $T_c$ has been ongoing.
-Here we provide experimental evidence for $T_c$ enhancement in oxygen deficient films on highly reduced and conducting $SrTiO_3$ substrates. $T_c$ onset of 50-70 K was found in Meissner and transport measurements, which indicates superconductivity in islands or domains in our films, where $T_c$ of zero resistance is obtained at 20-25 K. In addition, we observed a giant paramagnetic-Meissner effect peak at about 48 K, which further supports the existence of a superconductive transition just above it.
+Since the discovery of superconductivity in nickelate thin films in 2019, the quest for enhancing their $\mathrm{T}_\mathrm{c}$ has been ongoing.
+Here we provide experimental evidence for $\mathrm{T}_\mathrm{c}$ enhancement in oxygen deficient films on highly reduced and conducting SrTiO$_3$ substrates. $\mathrm{T}_\mathrm{c}$ onset of 50-70 K was found in Meissner and transport measurements, which indicates superconductivity in islands or domains in our films, where $\mathrm{T}_\mathrm{c}$ of zero resistance is obtained at 20-25 K. In addition, we observed a giant paramagnetic-Meissner effect peak at about 48 K, which further supports the existence of a superconductive transition just above it.
 Furthermore, an asymmetric or nonreciprocal and non-hysteretic superconductive diode effect was observed.
-The later could be fully polarized, and its polarity could be reversed.
-In our films we identified the infinite-layer 112 and the perovskite 113 phases, with a variety of oxygen stoichiometries in between.
+The latter effect could be fully polarized, and its polarity could be reversed.
+Our mixed phase films comprised of many Ruddlesden-Popper $\rm (Nd_{0.8}Sr_{0.2})_{n+1}Ni_nO_{3n+1}$ phases and includes the infinite-layer (IL) phase.